Tax Breaks for U.S. Citizens Overseas

-If you receive foreign earned income in a Tax Year after the year in which you earned it but didn't receive it, you may have to file an amended tax return for the earlier Tax Year.
-That way, you can properly adjust the credit, deduction, or exclusion amounts that are allocable to your foreign earned income and housing exclusions.
+If you receive foreign earned income in a Tax Year after the year in which you earned it, but you didn't receive it, you may have to file an amended tax return for the earlier Tax Year.
+That way, you can properly adjust the credit, deduction, or exclusion amounts that are allocatable to your foreign earned income and housing exclusions.

 Currently, the following nations are in Totalization Agreements with the United States:

-Do U.S. Tax Treaties with Foreign Countries Have Other Benefits?
+Other Benefits of U.S. Tax Treaties with Foreign Countries